 Due to the Covid-19 pandemic, Calumet and Stong Colleges are supporting students online in various ways.
-To find out how we are assisting and supporting students online during this time please click here
+Find out how we are assisting and supporting students online during this time.

 Please be notified that all in-person activities at Calumet College and Stong College have been canceled until further notice due to the Covid-19 pandemic.
 We have moved some of our events online.
 Please check your email accounts for the weekly updates on Calumet and Stong College events.

 Online Mental Health and Wellness Resources

 In response to the COVID-19 crisis, the Clinical Psychology program at York University has compiled a list of evidence-based and user-friendly online mental health resources for members of the community.
 They are listed on this page under specific categories.

 Mental health and psychosocial considerations during the COVID-19 outbreak (pdf)

 The World Health Organization has published useful messages about mental health considerations for individuals in the general population, healthcare workers, managers in healthcare settings, carers of children, older adults, people with underlying health conditions and their carers, and people in isolation.